Fidelity ReviewOpen Account

 Regulation & Deposit Protection

 Fidelity is licensed to operate in the UK through the Financial Conduct Authority (FCA).
 This is a very well-respected regulatory body.
 Naturally, it is also licensed in the United States through the Securities and Exchange Commission (SEC).
 It is also a part of the New York Stock Exchange and the Securities Investor Protection Corporation (SIPC).
-This means that all of the client funds held by Fidelity are kept in separate bank accounts.
+This means that all of the client funds held by broker are kept in separate bank accounts.
 Therefore, in the case of any financial trouble for the company, the client funds cannot be accessed to pay creditors.
 In total, there is customer protection of up to £50,000 in place on client accounts.

 The security of the site itself is strong, utilizing the latest in encryption technology.
 This Fidelity, which adds an extra layer of security onto your account.
 This means that you will be sent a text message or a call when logging in to confirm you are the legitimate holder of that given account.
 The platform also utilizes McAfee Antivirus protection to prevent hackers from accessing important data.

 With Fidelity being such a mainstay in the brokerage industry over the past few decades, you will not be surprised to learn that it has received numerous awards over the years.
 The industry awards come from a variety of different countries for different reasons.
-Some of these awards that Fidelity has won in recent times include:
+Some of these awards has won in recent times include:

 - Best Online Broker 2018 – Investors Business Daily